r64genji/UTM-Move/Backend/data/README.md

 ## Overview

 The `data/` folder contains all static data files used by UTM Move.
+Total size: ~560KB of structured JSON data.

 ## Files

-### schedule.json
+### schedule.json (54KB)

 Main schedule database with all routes, services, and trips.